cloudmesh-community/sp19-222-91/notebook.md

 Figure out how to upload an input file to predict outputs.

 #3/19/2019
 Did a sample k-nearest classification project with cars.
 We used Euclidean distance formula to calculate the nearest neighbors.
 We normalized the data's features so that no individual column has an artificial weight.
 For instance, in our example, the car year is 3 orders of magnitude more significant than the transmission, but normalizing the columns keep the importance of each feature in relation to the other features constant.

+#3/21/2019
+Continuing the previous day's example, the impact of normalizing each feature was shown to be very significant.
+The Euclidean distance for each point in the dataset adjusted quite a bit after standardizing each feature column.
+This was shown in the results: originally the Jeep Wrangler was the car with the least distance to the Chevy Malibu, but after standardization, the Honda Civic was closest.